 You might have recently realized that your legacy content management system can no longer fulfill the evolving digital needs of your fast-growing team or enterprise.
-After investigating other options, you’ve probably learned that headless CMSes and content platforms like Contentful are more efficient, flexible and scalable.
+After investigating other options, you’ve probably learned that a headless CMS or a composable content platform like Contentful is more efficient, flexible and scalable.
 But, what about search engine optimization?

 If organic search is one of your organizations’ main marketing channels, you’ll want to make sure you can maintain control over SEO elements including title tag and meta descriptions.
 And without a plugin like Yoast SEO, you might fear that you’ll have less control of critical elements.

-While it’s true that there are no out-of-the-box plugins for headless CMS SEO, doing SEO in a content platform comes with many advantages that you can’t get with a legacy CMS.
-This article will help put your mind at ease about headless CMS SEO, and give you an idea of how to set your site up for SEO success with the Contentful content platform.
+While it’s true that there are no out-of-the-box plugins for headless CMS SEO, implementing SEO in a composable content platform comes with many advantages that you can’t get with a legacy CMS.
+This article will help put your mind at ease about headless CMS SEO, and give you an idea of how to set your site up for SEO success with Contentful.

 Switching to a headless content management system